pchua152/Python-Web-Scraping/README.md

 # Known Issues
 1. Pokemon with multiple forms (Wooper, Tauros, Slowpoke, etc.) only return the first form introduced with no way to access the other forms
 2. Using ! to start a command probably isnt the greatest way to use this, currently working on a way to get / commands to work for ease of use along with detailed descriptions
+3. Eruption and Water Spout cannot display the damage calculation formula (due to the webpage using a code tag to display)